 .

 This is a nested (level 1) comment about the book.
 I particularly liked the parts about digital manipulation, psychology.
-Would recommend to anyone interested in Books!
+Would recommend to anyone interested in Psychology!

 User